Why Does the US Use Standardized Testing?

 What Is a Standardized Test?

-A standardized test is a test wherein questions, condition for administering, scoring procedure, and interpretations are consistent.
+A standardized test is a test wherein questions, conditions for administering, scoring procedure, and interpretations are consistent.
 Standardized tests are administered and scored in a pre-determined, standard manner.
 The subject matter among school-age students is usually academic skills.

 History of Standardized Testing in the United States

-Standardized tests have been a part of the American education system since the 1800s, but the widespread use of standardized testing is largely a 20th century phenomenon.
+Standardized tests have been a part of the American education system since the 1800s, but the widespread use of standardized testing is largely a 20th-century phenomenon.
 Large-population state testing began in the 1970s; in the 1980s, America started to assess nationally.
 In 2012, the annual spending on assessments was $27 per student ($669 million overall).
 However, once administrative costs were included, the cost per student jumped to $1100.

 The Elementary and Secondary Education Act of 1965 made standardized testing a requirement in public schools.
 The US Public Law 107-110, also known as the No Child Left Behind (NCLB) Act of 2001, tied public school funding to standardized testing.
 Students’ results on the tests were used to allocate funds and resources to schools.
 The Every Student Succeeds Act, signed into law by President Barack Obama on December 10, 2015, was created to further allow student achievement and success.